Doja Cat Styles A Glass Of Red Wine On The ‘Daily Front Row’ Awards Red Carpet

 Doja Cat’s must-have red carpet accessories included a suitcase overflowing with clothes and red wine.

-Doja was among several ‘haute’ celebrities turning heads at the Daily Front Row soiree.
-The 8th annual awards show celebrated fashion at its best, highlighting insiders, influencers, models, and stylists.
+Doja was among several “haute” celebrities turning heads at the Daily Front Row soiree.
+The eighth annual awards show celebrated fashion at its best, highlighting insiders, influencers, models and stylists.

 With a guest list full of “Best Dressed” risk takers, the ceremony’s dress code was “anything goes.”
 And Doja Cat exemplified the event’s theme and style essence.